 Our school is responsible for the safeguarding and welfare of every child.
 Benthal school is committed to safeguarding our children.
-If you have a safeguarding concern, please speak to the Headteacher Miss Sandra Chin or our Safeguarding Lead Jill Joseph.
-In their absence you can speak to a member of the senior leadership team- Miss Louise Drew, Head of School or Miss Tracy Williams, Deputy Headteacher.
+If you have a safeguarding concern, please speak to the Headteacher, Miss Louise Drew or our Safeguarding Lead, Jill Joseph.
+In their absence you can speak to a member of the senior leadership team-, Miss Tracy Williams, Deputy Headteacher.

 We may need to share our concerns or issues that relate to the well being of your child.
 To avoid any misunderstanding it is important that parents/carers inform the teacher if their child has any injury, accident or upsetting experience.
 On some occasions other agencies, including social services, will need to be involved.
 It may be necessary for this to be done before informing parents/carers.
 The designated teachers for child protection are Sandra Delapenha-Chin and Jill Joseph.